 The Automated one that’s generated from Realtor’s software with a few points & clicks.

 “Call us for a Free Home Valuation!”.
-I’m happy send you a Free CMA, just click below.
-It’s a good place to start.
+A Free CMA is a good place to start.
 Click below and you’ll have it today!

 < Click here for your FREE Certified Market Assessment >